Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 # Scheduler examples

-While concrete parts of scheduling algorithms were hinted at throughout the article, a couple of examples should provide a more complete the picture.
+While concrete parts of scheduling algorithms were hinted at throughout the article, a couple of examples should provide a more complete picture.

 Here, algorithms of two crates (libraries) from the Rust ecosystem will serve as
 that: [`bevy_ecs`], part of the [Bevy] engine, and [`yaks`], developed by the